A Guide to Visiting Kenya in January

 4. Pack for the weather!

 You are coming into very warm, almost bordering hot weather in January.
 Carry light, sunny clothing for your trip.
 In January, even the usually chilly nights are a lot less chilly, you’d be surprised you probably need just one blanket to go!
-If you intend to visit the coast, be sure you will not need blanket at all.
+If you intend to visit the coast, be sure you will not need a blanket at all.

 5. Enjoy yourself!

 This is key!
 You didn’t travel all the way not to have a good time, did ya?
-So have yourself a good time; dance to traditional music with the locals at Lamu old town, take photos of the lions at the Amboseli, kiss the giraffes at Giraffe Centre Nairobi, have a sun-downer while watching the flamingos at Lake Nakuru, view the beautiful Nairobi city from the top of KICC at the city centre, jump with the Maasais at Bomas of Kenya, and overall, have the time of your life!
+So have yourself a good time; dance to traditional music with the locals at Lamu old town, take photos of the lions at the Amboseli, kiss the giraffes at Giraffe Centre Nairobi, have a sun-downer while watching the flamingos at Lake Nakuru, view the beautiful Nairobi city from the top of KICC at the city center, jump with the Maasais at Bomas of Kenya, and overall, have the time of your life!